 If you’re looking to take your outdoor space to the next level, we love these space age pizza ovens by Ooni - a great way to make your garden stand out from the rest.

 As a more budget friendly option, you can also build your own wood-fired brick and clay oven.
 This works out to be a very sustainable option, and though it takes about an hour to get hot, you’ll then be cooking pizzas with a fantastic smoky flavour and crispy base in less than 1 minute.
+Or you can check out a comprehensive guide here.

 When the nights draw in, a chimney or patio heater will take the edge off the chill, while a fire pit is great for huddling around and even toasting marshmallows with a glass of red wine.